-Rachel Pilla is PhD student analyzing long-term lake temperature data from around the world in the context of climate change and seasonal changes in abiotic factors such as water
+Rachel Pilla is a PhD student analyzing long-term lake temperature data from around the world in the context of climate change and seasonal changes in abiotic factors such as water

 transparency, lake temperature, dissolved oxygen, and watershed characteristics.
 Her research focuses on the ecological consequences of changes in lake thermal structure and the